-Berlin is among the world’s most attractive centers for new IT start-ups.
-There are currently 500 start-up companies based in the capital.
-The presence of a sophisticated research landscape, paired with highly qualified workers and a vibrant cultural scene provides momentum to the growing ICT sector.
+Berlin is among the world’s most attractive centers for new IT start-ups; there are currently 500 start-up companies based in the capital.
+The presence of a sophisticated research landscape, highly qualified workers, and a vibrant cultural scene provides momentum to the growing ICT sector.
 More on the start-up scene in Berlin here:

 Saxony has established itself as a major international semiconductor manufacturing center.
-The state boasts two of Europe’s largest and most modern fabrication plants, and provides a base for a number of internationally leading concerns who are benefiting from the region’s high-tech landscape and network of strong partners.
+The state possesses two of Europe’s largest and most modern fabrication plants.
+They also provide a base for a number of internationally-leading companies who are benefiting from the region’s high-tech landscape and network of strong partners.

 Today, around 2,200 companies with 58,000 employees are active along the entire microelectronics and ICT value chain.
 Dresden is also home to the world’s first high-volume production line for power semiconductors on 300 mm wafers.
-These are important building blocks for reaching Germany’s ambitious energy transition and efficiency goals as well as being enablers for tomorrow’s mobility.
+These are important building blocks for reaching Germany’s ambitious energy transition (Energiewende) and efficiency goals.

 Saxony is enabling tomorrow’s technological mobility with complementary cluster activities: